 If you prefer the warmer natural finish of white gold all of our rings can be supplied in a natural polished finish.

 White gold is available in 9ct, 14ct and 18ct gold and is generally whiter in the more gold-rich alloys.

 We have worn examples of 9ct and 18ct white gold rings, including our own high palladium white gold to illustrate the different colours.

-Pros: White gold is comparatively affordable and a huge range of jewellery items are available.
+Pros: 9ct white gold in particular is comparatively affordable and a huge range of jewellery items are available in 9ct and 18ct white gold.
 The availability of different carats of gold means that white gold is available at a range of price points.

 Cons: Does not have a true white appearance when worn, to keep white gold looking at its best it will usually need re-rhodium plating periodically.